All Episodes

 It's not a surprise at all.

-She is recusing herself twenty-five of the first fifty-one cases that the court has accepted this term, recusing herself over half of them.
+She is recusing herself 25 of the first 51 cases that the court has accepted this term.

-Much of the court's caseload comes from challenges to federal statutes or government policies that the solicitor general ESG must defend.
+Much of the court's caseload comes from challenges to federal statutes or government policies that the Solicitor General, ESG, must defend.

 The court also often asks for the government's view on whether a case is ripe for review.

-So basically, she's a non factor for half of the cases.
+So basically, she's a non-factor for half of the cases.

 Not a big deal.

-I mean, I'm not saying it mitigates her being confirmed, still a bad deal to have her on the court.
+It's still a bad deal to have her on the court.

-She's not a jurist, she's not a judge, she's a liberal activist.
+She's a liberal activist.

-She uh she is Obama.
+She is Obama.

 I'm surprised she's recusing herself.